Randolph–Macon Yellow Jackets: History

 The school's main rival in men's sports over the past century has been Hampden–Sydney College.
 The football game between Randolph–Macon and Hampden–Sydney dates to the 19th century and is billed as the "Oldest Small-College Rivalry in the South".
 Randolph–Macon won the first contest 12–6 in 1893.
-Other rivalries include Roanoke, Virginia Wesleyan, and Washington & Lee.
+Other rivals include Roanoke, Virginia Wesleyan, and Washington & Lee.
 Randolph–Macon was also a founding member of the Virginia Intercollegiate Athletic Association in 1900, and remained in the organization until 1921, when the association dissolved.

 On November 24, 2020, the 1984 football victory over Hampden–Sydney was voted the greatest football game in the history of Randolph–Macon dating back to 1891.
 In this game, Randolph–Macon's defense forced five turnovers which allowed the explosive and record breaking offense to score 31 points in a 31–10 victory.
 This allowed Randolph–Macon to advance to the NCAA playoffs for the first time in the school's history finishing the regular season ranked #5 in the NCAA and #1 in the NCAA South Region.
 During this historic season, Randolph Macon wide receiver Keith Gilliam had an NCAA record of nine consecutive receptions for touchdowns.

 On March 19, 2022, Randolph–Macon won its first national title in the school's history as the men's basketball team soundly defeated Elmhurst College, 75–45.
 The Yellow Jackets set a school record for wins and finished with a 33–1 record, including a 19–0 finish in ODAC conference play.

 The college maintains a Hall of Fame of former especially accomplished athletes based upon their past athletic records.